FIVE MOST SURPRISING FINDS

 “Healthy food is more expensive.
 Black families eat what they can afford.
 Fix poverty first, and the obesity crisis will follow.”

 Three data points dismantle this argument.
-First: the USDA’s own Thrifty Food Plan demonstrates that a nutritionally adequate diet is achievable at SNAP benefit levels — the same budget Black grandmothers used to feed families of six from scratch without a supermarket on every corner (USDA, 2021).
-Second: rice, dried beans, frozen vegetables, oatmeal, eggs, and whole chickens are available in virtually every neighborhood in America, including those classified as food deserts.
+First.
+The USDA’s own Thrifty Food Plan demonstrates that a nutritionally adequate diet is achievable at SNAP benefit levels — the same budget Black grandmothers used to feed families of six from scratch without a supermarket on every corner (USDA, 2021).
+Second.
+Rice, dried beans, frozen vegetables, oatmeal, eggs, and whole chickens are available in virtually every neighborhood in America, including those classified as food deserts.
 The Dollar Tree sells frozen broccoli.
 The corner store sells eggs.
-Third: when Allcott, Diamond, and Dubé gave low-income households access to the same stores as high-income households, 91% of the nutritional gap persisted.
+Third.
+When Allcott, Diamond, and Dubé gave low-income households access to the same stores as high-income households, 91% of the nutritional gap persisted.
 The problem is not price.
 It is knowledge, habit, and cultural expectation.
 The economics are real, but they account for a fraction of a crisis that is primarily behavioral.

 The Health Consequences — in Numbers